-Strategy 1 Details Rev riews Strategy 1: Distribute weekly points to Houses from individual classrooms that promote high quality instruction and Formative Summative interaction among peers and between students and adults.
-Nov Jan Mar June Actions: 1.)
-Teachers will award up to 200 points per week between the different Houses based on specific learning and behavioral successes (PBIS) 35% 2.)
-Teachers will upload points using a Google Form and campus implementation team will review points for consistency and timely reporting.
-3.)
+Strategy 1: Distribute weekly points to Houses from individual classrooms that promote high quality instruction and interaction among peers and between students and adults.

+Actions: 1.)
+Teachers will award up to 200 points per week between the different Houses based on specific learning and behavioral successes (PBIS)

+- 2.)
+Teachers will upload points using a Google Form and campus implementation team will review points for consistency and timely reporting. - 3.)
 House Committee will post points weekly for students to see and support communities as necessary.

-Staff Responsible for Monitoring: Teachers Administration Academic Coach Counselors Problem Statements: Demographics 1 Funding Sources: Campus Culture Activities - 211 - Title I - \$5,000, Crisis Intervention Counselors - 199 - General Funds: SCE
+Staff Responsible for Monitoring: Teachers

+Administration Instructional Facilitators Counselors

+Problem Statements: Perceptions 1

-Strategy 2 Details Rev iews Strategy 2: Implement the district Character Strong curriculum in leadership classes to address cyberbullying and social Formative Sur Summative media use and misuse.
+Strategy 2: Implement the district Character Strong curriculum in leadership classes to address cyberbullying and social media use and misuse.

 Actions: 1.)
-RMS CCMR Committee will distribute 36 citizenship lessons using the Character Strong curriculum to the campus teachers over the course of the 2024 school year.
-Nov Nov Jan Mar June 2.)
-Campus teachers will utilize the curriculum in their leadership classes throughout the 2024 school year.
-3370 3.)
+RMS CCMR Committee will distribute 36 citizenship lessons using the Character Strong curriculum to the campus teachers over the course of the 2025 school year.

+- 2.)
+Campus teachers will utilize the curriculum in their leadership classes throughout the 2025 school year. - 3.)
 Admin/RTI team will collect data on number of reported cyber incidents and compare data to previous years.

+Staff Responsible for Monitoring: Teachers

+Administration Counselors

-Staff Responsible for Monitoring: Teachers Administration RMS Way Committee Problem Statements: Demographics 1 Strategy 3 Details Pos views Formative TEWS Summative Strategy 3: Character Strong Curriculum implementation to help develop Leadership Characteristics and Capturing Kids Hearts training to assist with Social Emotional Learning to our students.
-1 3.5 Actions: 1.)
+Strategy 3: Character Strong Curriculum implementation to help develop Leadership Characteristics and training to assist with Social Emotional Learning to our students.

+Actions: 1.)
 Utilize the thirty-six Character Strong lessons to ensure that Richland Middle School has a combined effort to reach all students on campus with soft and hard skills.

-Nov Jan Jan Mar June 2.)
-Contract the Jennifer Kleiber to provide Responsive teaching training during the 2024 school year.
-3.)
-Social Emotional Lessons provided by Character Strong that will be utilized throughout the year to reach our students as another touchpoint.
-4.)
+- 2.)
+Contract the Jennifer Kleiber to provide Responsive teaching training during the 2025 school year. - 3.)
+Social Emotional Lessons provided by Character Strong that will be utilized throughout the year to reach our students as another touchpoint. - 4.)
 The committee will also periodically meet to critique how well these lessons are going and monitor/adjust information as needed.
-Staff Responsible for Monitoring: Leadership Committee Administration All Faculty and Staff at RMS Problem Statements: Demographics 1 Funding Sources: Character Matters Program - 211 - Title I - \$5,000 No Progress Accomplished Continue/Modify X Discon tinue

-Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
-RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
-These are all areas of need for improvement.
-Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
-This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.
+All Faculty and Staff at RMS

+Problem Statement 1: Although there have been amazing events during the 2024 school year, RMS' ability to obtain consistent stakeholder involvement is an on-going challenge.
+Root Cause: Due to our large At-Risk population, the availability of parents to show up and attend our events is limited.